 Aim

-• Treat possession of controlled drugs as a health issue rather than a criminal justice issue by diverting users into treatment.
+- Treat possession of controlled drugs as a health issue rather than a criminal justice issue by diverting users into support and education, as well as treatment where applicable.

 Intended outcome